 Before we jump into the stuff that will make folks angry, let's start with some common ground.

-Can we agree that the desired result of education in the trades is –
+Most of us can probably agree that the desired result of education in the trades is:

 TEAR DOWN THE GATES!!

-10 years ago when techs first started putting HVAC/R videos on YouTube there was a huge backlash.
-For any of you that were on HVAC-Talk back then, you remember all of the doom and gloom.
+Ten years ago, when techs first started putting HVAC/R videos on YouTube, there was a huge backlash.
+For any of you who were on HVAC-Talk back then, you remember all of the doom and gloom.

-The reason for this (in my mind) is the people who actively seek answers to questions are far better off than those who simply swallow what they are told by their teacher or the old timer who trained them.
+The reason for this (in my mind) is that the people who actively seek answers to questions are far better off than those who simply swallow what they are told by their teacher or the old-timer who trained them.

-Sure… there have been some bad actors teaching some silly and dangerous stuff along the way, but there have also been some excellent resources that have started discussions and brought ideas to the forefront that could have NEVER spread so quickly without the free sharing of ideas.
+Sure.
+There have been some bad actors teaching some silly and dangerous stuff along the way.
+However, there have also been some excellent resources that have started discussions and brought ideas to the forefront that could have NEVER spread so quickly without the free sharing of ideas.

 “I have never let my schooling interfere with my education” ~ Mark Twain